What is tubal ligation?

 After the procedure, you will still have your periods and have sex normally.
 In fact,

-women may feel more at ease because they do not have to worry about unwanted pregnancy.
+women may feel more at ease because they don't have to worry about unwanted pregnancy.

 Tubal ligation is permanent birth control.
 Although it may be reversed by another

-operation, only about 50% to 80% of women are able to become pregnant after having
+surgery, only about 50% to 80% of women are able to become pregnant after having their

-their fallopian tubes reattached.
-This surgery doesn’t prevent sexually transmitted
+fallopian tubes reattached.
+This surgery doesn’t prevent sexually transmitted infections.

 Why might I need a tubal ligation?